erjank/teaching/motivation.md

 # Motivation and Demotivation

+> **Objectives**
+>
+> * Learners can name and describe the three principal ways in which
+>   they can demotivate their own learners.
+> * Learners can define impostor syndrome and stereotype threat, and
+>   describe ways in which to combat each.
+> * Learners can describe the difference between fixed and growth
+>   mindset and explain the importance of encouraging the latter.
+> * Learners can describe and enact at least three things they can
+>   do to make their programming workshops more accessible.
+> * Learners can describe and enact at least three things they can
+>   do to make their programming workshops more inclusive.

 Learners need encouragement to step out into unfamiliar terrain, so this chapter discusses ways instructors can motivate them.
 More importantly, it discusses ways that we can accidentally *demotivate*